- Questions about donations

 You can also donate clothing to our online shop via Collect + for free.
 Find out more and order a free mailbag here.

 Can I donate items like clothing and blankets to help people in emergencies?

 Clothes and blankets are among the many items we can sell in our shops here to raise funds, but Oxfam does not send clothes and blankets overseas, however good their condition.
-This is because customs regulations, fumigation of second-hand items, transport and communications make the process of exporting second hand items very complicated, time-consuming and expensive.

 That's why making a cash donation is one of the most effective ways to support our emergency work.

 Can I choose to donate money to a specific project, country or item?

 When you donate to Oxfam, the money will be allocated to 'general funds' which allows us to focus on where the need is greatest and respond immediately to changing priorities and global situations.
 It is vital that we are able to spend money where it is most needed at any given time.